Fidel V. Ramos: Chief of Staff of the Armed Forces and Secretary of National Defense

-1992 presidential election
+1992 presidential campaign: ED sa '92

 In December 1991, Ramos declared his candidacy for president.
-However, he lost the nomination of the then-dominant party Laban ng Demokratikong Pilipino (LDP) to House Speaker Ramon Mitra, Jr. Days later, he bolted from the LDP and founded his own party, the Partido Lakas Tao (People Power Party), inviting Cebu Governor Emilio Mario Osmeña to be his running mate.
-The party formed a coalition with the National Union of Christian Democrats (NUCD) of Senator Raul Manglapus and the United Muslim Democrats of the Philippines (UMDP) of Ambassador Sanchez Ali.
-Ramos and Osmeña, together with Congressman (later House Speaker) Jose de Venecia, campaigned for economic reforms and improved national security and unity.
+However, he lost the nomination of the then-dominant party Laban ng Demokratikong Pilipino (LDP) to House Speaker Ramon Mitra Jr. Days later, he bolted from the LDP and founded his own party, the Partido Lakas Tao (People Power Party), inviting Cebu Governor Emilio Mario Osmeña to be his running mate.
+The party formed a coalition with the National Union of Christian Democrats (NUCD) of Senator & DFA Secretary Raul Manglapus and the United Muslim Democrats of the Philippines (UMDP) of Ambassador Sanchez Ali, and turned into Lakas–NUCD Ramos and Osmeña, together with Congressman (later House Speaker) Jose de Venecia, campaigned for economic reforms and improved national security and unity.

 He won the seven-way race on May 11, 1992, narrowly defeating popular Agrarian Reform Secretary Miriam Defensor Santiago.
 His running mate, Governor Osmeña, lost to Senator Joseph Estrada as vice president.
 Despite winning, he garnered only 23.58% of the vote, the lowest plurality in the country's history.
 The election results were marred by allegations of fraud as Santiago was leading the race for the first five days of counting but became second after a nationwide energy black-out, putting Ramos in first place.
 International media were already calling Santiago as the president-elect but withdrew their declarations because of the sudden change in positions in the vote tally.
 Santiago filed an electoral protest, but it was eventually junked by the Supreme Court.
 The quote, "Miriam won in the elections, but lost in the counting" became popular nationwide.

-These allegations were resurrected when WikiLeaks, in September 2011, leaked 1994 diplomatic note from the U.S. Embassy in Manila, recounting a private conversation between a diplomat and Joel de los Santos, a retired Filipino university professor who specialized in Islamic affairs.
 De los Santos alleged that Libyan leader Muammar al-Qaddafi had channeled $200,000 (5 million pesos) to Ramos' 1992 election campaign.
 Philippine election laws prohibit accepting contribution from foreigners.
-Ramos dismissed the claim as "hearsay by itself, and is further based on a string of successive hearsay conversations" and challenged anyone who believed the claim to produce evidence.
+Ramos dismissed the claim as "hearsay by itself, and is further based on a string of successive hearsay conversations" and challenged anyone who presumed the claim's veracity to produce evidence.

 Presidency (1992–1998)

-At the time of his accession in 1992, he was the first and only Protestant to date to be elected President of the Roman Catholic majority country and the only Filipino officer in history to have held every rank in the Philippine military from Second Lieutenant to Commander-in-Chief.
+At the time of his accession in 1992, he was the first and only Protestant to date to be elected President of the Philippines, which has a majority-Roman Catholic population, and the only Filipino officer in history to have held every rank in the Philippine military from Second Lieutenant to Commander-in-Chief.

 The first three years of his administration were characterized by an economic boom, technological development, political stability, and efficient delivery of basic needs to the people.
 He advocated party platforms as an outline and agenda for governance.
 He was the first Christian Democrat to be elected in the country, being the founder of Lakas-CMD (Christian-Muslim Democrats Party).
 He was one of the most influential leaders and the unofficial spokesman of liberal democracy in Asia.